Freelancing software that helps you get paid faster.

 Credited to entrepreneur Francesco Cirillo — who has since written a best-selling book about it — the Pomodoro technique breaks working time down into strict segments separated by short breaks.
 The usual routine is 25 minutes of solid work followed by five minutes of downtime.
 For every four slots of work, you take a longer break, around 15-30 minutes.
 The technique also relies strongly on planning (working out the tasks to be completed in advance) and logging your progress (giving you a feeling of accomplishment).

 It’s a technique that works best for Presidents, and you may need to adapt it to suit your needs.
 However, I’ve found it very useful at times — with so much to deal with as a freelancer besides the actual work itself, it is handy to be able to categorize all of the incoming jobs and get them into some kind of order of priority.
-For your own use you may need to relabel the boxes or divide them up further.
-The Eisenhower Method
+For your own use you may need to relabel the boxes or divide them up further, and last but not least, consider time blocking for each to-do.

 Dave Allen’s Getting Things Done method often crops up in discussions of time management systems and you’ll find it’s heavily referenced on the Web.
 Allen suggests focusing on the small day-to-day tasks first, then building up to the bigger picture: create a record of everything that needs to be done, then break this up into small actionable work items that you can focus on.
 There are six “horizons of focus”, which compare to a plane taking off.